LynchLab/MAPGD/README.md

 <h2> Common Options </h2>

-<b>-o	--output \<FILENAME\> </b> When this option is specified, and output file(s) with name FILENAME will be created, with appropriate extentions (see ).
-This option can be useful for looking at the output of commands, which is typically proceeded with a long list of scaffold names and lengths.
-However, when the <b>-o</b> option is specified, the main data and the sam-header are put into seperate files, making the data easier to read.
+<b>-o	--output \<FILENAME\> </b> When this option is specified output file(s) with basename FILENAME will be created and with appropriate extensions will be added (possible file extensions are listed bellow).
+This option can be useful for generating files for human inspection because data will not be proceeded by a long list of scaffold names and lengths.
+However, several separate files will be need by some commands, which may make the management of files more difficult.

-<b> [FILENAME] </b> this option is specified, and output file(s) with name FILENAME will be created, with appropriate extentions (see ).
-This option can be useful for looking at the output of commands, which is typically proceeded with a long list of scaffold names and lengths.
-However, when the <b>-o</b> option is specified, the main data and the sam-header are put into seperate files, making the data easier to read.
+<b>-H	--header \<FILENAME\> </b> FILENAME will be treated as a header, and the .idx corresponding to basename will not be opened.

+<b>-i   --input \<FILENAME\> </b> The file FILENAME will be opened for input, rather than taking input from stdin.

 <h2> Input/Output </h2>